 You may end up saving hundreds of dollars booking your self in two records.
 Most of the other airlines that serve Vieques and Culebra really have almost no presence on the internet and certainly not on the big search engines nor will they give you the option of changing airports to save money.
 The downside is that without having your connecting flights in your record your fare is not protected if one of the flights is delayed,Some airlines will enter your connectiong flight info manually into your record if you phone them.

 Do you provide airport/ferry transportation?
-Our property managers are available to pick you up and take you to the Vieques airport for $35.
-However most guests take a publico, as they are almost always waiting outside both the ferry and airport and the cost is relatively little at $5 per person to Esperanza.
+Unfortunately our care takers are not available to do airport or ferry pickups.
+Most guests take a publico, as they are almost always waiting outside both the ferry and airport and the cost is relatively little at $5 per person to Esperanza.

 I am spending a few days on the main island, and will be renting a car, can I bring it over to Vieques?
 Do not even consider renting a car in Puerto Rico and bringing it on the ferry.
 The Cargo ferry is not meant for tourism, the very limited number of daily trips supply the island with food, gasoline and other needed goods.
 It takes months to get a reservation.
 Many an unlucky tourist who was thrilled to get over on a standby basis has been left stranded on the return.
 Private cars are the first ones bumped when a commercial or government vehicle needs the space.
 Furthermore, the rental companies prohibit the transportation of their cars to Vieques, should you have a problem the insurance would not cover you!